JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 ### Create factories for platform-specific database drivers

 To initialize the `AppDatabase` interface, you need to pass an `SqlDriver` instance to it.
 SQLDelight provides multiple platform-specific implementations of the SQLite driver, so you need to create them for each platform separately.

-In this project, we will use [Koin](https://insert-koin.io/), the dependency injection framework.
-(TODO explain what we get from this: no expect/actual stuff)
+While you can achieve this using [expect and actual interfaces](https://kotlinlang.org/docs/multiplatform-expect-actual.html), in this project, we will use [Koin](https://insert-koin.io/), to illustrate using a dependency injection framework in Kotlin Multiplatform.

 1. Create an interface for database drivers.
 To do this, in the `shared/src/commonMain/kotlin` directory, create the `com.jetbrains.spacetutorial` directory.